lazypwny751/eneskutlay.github.io/README.md

 ## Installation & Usage

-Download the repository to your local.First `$ npm install` and then run the project with the `$ npm start` This Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser
+Download the repository to your local.
+First, install the necessary files with `$ npm install`.
+Then run the project with `$ npm start`.
+This runs the application in development mode.
+Open [http://localhost:3000](http://localhost:3000) to project view it in the browser

 ## Replacement and Reuse
-The homepage tag in the `package.json` file and then [this npm package](https://www.npmjs.com/package/gh-pages) needs to be tracked.
+Change the homepage tag in the `package.json` file and then follow [this npm package](https://www.npmjs.com/package/gh-pages)